 For the project, Baliga will use her knowledge as a starting point to engage in a rich dialogue about barriers and benefits—which vary based on models, populations, and locations—with advisory board members, experts, consultants, and the literature, as well as what is learned from the national survey.
 She also plans to attend all site visits and will serve as lead writer of the final report and recommendations.

-Along with Baliga, other NCCD staff assigned to the project include Dr. Isami Arifuku, Sarah True, and Natalie Lorraine Ortega.
+Along with Baliga, other NCCD staff assigned to the project include Dr. Isami Arifuku, Sarah True, and Nuri Nusrat.
 NCCD is partnering with Susan Herman of Pace University and the Thelton E. Henderson Center for Social Justice in this endeavor.

 Baliga is equally dedicated to victims and persons accused of crime.
 A former victim’s advocate and public defender, Baliga was awarded a Soros Justice Fellowship in 2008, which she used to implement a restorative juvenile diversion program in Alameda County, CA, that keeps more than 100 children out of the juvenile justice system each year.
 Baliga has served as a consultant to the Stanford Criminal Justice Center, has taught restorative justice to undergraduates and law students, and is a frequent guest lecturer at academic institutions and conferences.
 She was honored as Northeastern University Law School’s Daynard Fellow and has been a guest on NPR’s “Talk of the Nation.”